-The Perry Lithgow Partnership has been in business for 35 years and over that time has acquired extensive experience on painted schemes on a variety of media dating from the C12th to the C20th.
+The Perry Lithgow Partnership has been in business since 1983 and over that time has acquired extensive experience on painted schemes on a variety of media dating from the C12th to the C20th.

 Major projects include: the C16th High Great Chamber Frieze at Hardwick Hall (NT), the C13th Nave and Transept Ceilings and C15th Presbytery and Apse ceilings at Peterborough Cathedral; extensive C13th to C17th wall paintings at St Alban’s Cathedral; the unique Romanesque frescoes in Cormac’s Chapel, Cashel, Ireland; and the C18th Staircase and Entrance Hall schemes by Sir James Thornhill at Hanbury Hall (NT), for which we won the major industry award; The 2010 Pilgrim Trust Award for Conservation.